 • Does this match the rotation rate given in your textbook or in lecture?
 Show your work.

-(5 points) In the second set of photographs at this station are two different images of the Sun: the first one on is a photo of the Sun taken in normal light, and the second one on the right is a "magnetogram" (a picture of the magnetic field distribution on the surface of the Sun) taker at about the same time.
-(Note that black and white areas represent regions with different polarities, like the north and south poles of a bar magnet.) • What do you notice about the location of sunspots in the photo and the location of the strongest magnetic fields , shown by the brightest or darkest colors in the magnetogram?
-(5 points) • Based on this answer, what do you think causes sunspots to form?
-Why do you think they are dark?
-(5 points) Station 3: Here is a picture of the corona of the Sun, taken by the SOHO satellite in the extreme ultraviolet.
+In the second photograph of this station are two different images of the Sun: the one on the left is a photo of the Sun taken in the near-infrared at Kitt Peak National Observatory, and the one on the right is a "magnetogram" (a picture of the magnetic field distribution on the surface of the Sun) taken at about the same time.
+(Note that black and white areas represent regions with different polarities, like the north and south poles of the bar magnet used in the second part of this lab.)
+(7 points)

+• What do you notice about the location of sunspots in the photo and the location of the strongest magnetic fields, shown by the brightest or darkest colors in the magnetogram?

+• Based on this answer, what do you think causes sunspots to form?
+Why are they dark?

+Station 3: Here is a picture of the corona of the Sun, taken by the SOHO satellite in the extreme ultraviolet.
 (An image of the Sun has been superimposed at the center of the picture.
-The black ring surrounding it is a result of image processing and is not real.) • Determine the diameter of the Sun, then measure the minimum extent of the corona (diagonally from upper left to lower right).
-(3 points)
+The black ring surrounding it is a result of image processing and is not real.)
+(10 points)

+- Determine the diameter of the Sun, then measure the minimum extent of the corona (diagonally from upper left to lower right). - If the photospheric diameter of the Sun is 1.4 million kilometers (1.4 x 10^6 km), how big is the corona?
+(HINT: use unit conversion!)

+• How many times larger than the Earth is the corona?
+(Earth diameter=12,500 km)

+Station 4: This image shows a time-series of exposures by the SOHO satellite showing an eruptive prominence.
+(15 points)

+• As in station 3, measure the diameter of the Sun and then measure the distance of the top of the prominence from the edge of the Sun in the first (earliest) image.
+Then measure the distance of the top of the prominence from the edge of the Sun in the last image.

+• Convert these values into real distances based on the linear scale of the images.
+Remember the diameter of the Sun is $1.4 \ge 10^6$ kilometers.

-distances and dividing the answer by the amount of time between the two images.
-(5 points)
+• The velocity of an object is the distance it travels in a certain amount of time (vel=dist/time).
+Find the velocity of the prominence by subtracting the two distances and dividing the answer by the amount of time between the two images.

 • In the most severe of solar storms, those that cause flares, and "coronal mass ejections" (and can disrupt communications on Earth), the material ejected in the prominence (or flare) can reach velocities of 2,000 kilometers per second.
-If the Earth is 150 × 106 kilometers from the Sun, how long (hours or days) would it take for this ejected material to reach the Earth?
-(5 points)
+If the Earth is 150 x 106 kilometers from the Sun, how long (hours or days) would it take for this ejected material to reach the Earth?

 Station 5: This is a plot of where sunspots tend to occur on the Sun as a function of latitude (top plot) and time (bottom plot).
 What do you notice about the distribution sunspots?

 How long does it take the pattern to repeat?
 What does this length of time correspond to?
-(5 points)
+(3 points)